-How do we ensure that information systems comply with social norms, policies and law?
+How do we ensure that information systems comply with policies, laws and social norms?

 As computers and information sharing increasingly pervade our

 everyday lives, we need greater assurance that software can

 and will conform to our social and personal expectations.
 Policies and law

 serve to document expectations among multiple parties and we can use these artifacts as a blueprint to discover software requirements.
 This is especially true in privacy, where corporate privacy policies and privacy regulations govern a range of software applications.
 To improve software quality and reliability, my

 research addresses the challenges to aligning regulations and

 - Formal languages to express policies and system requirements, and tools to reason about conflicts, inconsistencies and ambiguities within and among policies and software specifications;